 1st place - 100% discount for 8 semesters of study at AUCA

-The basic condition is that their GPA during the entire period of study will be no less than 3.2.
+The basic condition is that their GPA during the entire period of study will be no less than 2.7 and under the condition of active participation in the extracurricular life of the university (determined by the Student Life Office)

-A complete list of scholarship conditions is available from the Financial Aid.
+A complete list of scholarship conditions is available from the Student Life

-* For questions about organizing and holding the Final Game, contact the AUCA Student Life Office at 915,000 ext.
-(253)
+* For questions about organizing and holding the Final Game, contact the AUCA Student Life Office at 915 000 ext.
+(251) or (253)